Teva to buy Allergan generic business for $40.5 billion, drops Mylan bid

 HIGHLY COMPETITIVE

-Teva shares, which had been weighed down by the Mylan uncertainty, rose 16.4 percent in New York on Monday.
-Allergan shares gained about 6.1 percent and Mylan shares slid 14.5 percent.
+Teva shares, which had been weighed down by the Mylan uncertainty, rose 13 percent in New York trading on Monday.
+Allergan shares gained 7.2 percent and Mylan shares slid 14.4 percent.

-Mylan had used a poison pill-style defense to fight a $40 billion takeover by Teva, arguing that a deal was "without sound industrial logic or cultural fit" and would face regulatory hurdles.
-The company said on Monday it would continue efforts to buy Perrigo Company PLC, whose shares were up 3.8 percent.
+Mylan had used a poison pill-style defence to fight a $40 billion takeover by Teva, arguing that a deal was "without sound industrial logic or cultural fit" and would face regulatory hurdles.
+The company said on Monday it would continue efforts to buy Perrigo (PRGO.N), whose shares were up 3.8 percent.

 Teva may need to sell a large number of assets to satisfy antitrust authorities about the Allergan transaction, according to two antitrust attorneys who handle pharmaceutical deals.